boy12371/launchdock/README.md

 Log in with username "admin" and password "admin".
 Once logged in, change the admin password.

+Troubleshooting: If you don't see anything when accessing that address in your browser, verify that port 8080 is open and check the container logs using `docker logs rocker-docker`.

 ## Step 1: Add Docker Hosts

 On the Hosts screen, you can manage docker hosts.
 These are the servers on which your app instances will run, within docker containers.
-You must first set up the server and install Docker on it.
+You must first set up the server and install Docker on it (see "Set Up Additional Docker Hosts".
 Then you can add it to the hosts list here.

-For a single server example, where docker apps are launched on the same docker server that is running rocker-docker, you can add:
+If you are running app instances on the same docker server that is running rocker-docker, you can add:

     private host: http://127.0.0.1
     public host: http://127.0.0.1